 When I first tried on a pair of Evolv Astroman, they felt so much stiffer than any new pair of shoes.
-It took a little bit of getting used to, but with such a viciously thick sole, wedging my feet into cracks felt better than using any other pairs of shoes I owned.
+It took a little bit of getting used to, but with such a viciously thick sole, wedging my feet into cracks felt so much better than any other pairs of shoes I’d worn in the past.
 I was advised to size them a half a size smaller than my regular shoe size.
 After a few months of usage, I got a decent amount of stretch.

-Disclosure: I am currently an athlete with the company Evolv and the gear has been provided for this review.
-All statements are my own honest opinion.
+Disclosure: I am currently an ambassador for Evolv and the gear has been provided for this review.
+As always, all opinions are honest and my own.

 Cover photograph courtesy of Evolv.